Dwight L. Armstrong: Publication of hymns

 The recollections of John D. Schroeder, who was the conductor of the Ambassador Chorale in the 1980s, reflect Dwight Armstrong's modesty.
 Schroeder wrote, "He once told me, personally, in his home, 'My brother says God called me to write these hymns; I think the truth is that my brother wanted me to write these hymns.'...Dwight Armstrong was a kind soul and painfully aware of his limitations as a composer.
 After listening to a performance of one of his hymns by the Ambassador Chorale, he told me, 'I’m sure no Beethoven.'
 Truth is, he agonized over his inability to write at the level of great composers, even though a comfortable majority of those who sang his songs loved them."

 In addition to his hymns Dwight also wrote a school song for Ambassador College titled "Our Ambassador."
 However, this song does not appear to have ever been officially adopted, with the only known copy being held in the Worldwide Church of God archives in Glendora, California.
 The Church archives also contain several seldom-performed solo vocal settings of the psalms by Dwight Armstrong.

-Some of Armstrong's hymns have also been published in the hymnals of churches which have their origins in the Worldwide Church of God, including the Church of God the Eternal, the Church of God International, the Intercontinental Church of God, United Church of God, and the Living Church of God.
+Some of Armstrong's hymns have also been published in the hymnals of churches which have their origins in the Worldwide Church of God, including the Church of God the Eternal; the Church of God International; the Intercontinental Church of God; Church of God, a Worldwide Association; United Church of God; and the Living Church of God.